Understanding CoS Forwarding Classes

 network-control—Supports protocol control and is typically high priority.

-The switch supports up to eight (QFX10000 and NFX Series devices), 10 (QFX5200 switches), or 12 (other switches) forwarding classes, thus enabling flexible, differentiated, packet classification.
+Depending on your platform, the switch supports up to 12 forwarding classes, thus enabling flexible, differentiated, packet classification.
 For example, you can configure multiple classes of best-effort traffic such as best-effort, best-effort1, and best-effort2.

-Except on QFX10000 and NFX Series devices, a switch supports 8 queues for unicast traffic (queues 0 through 7) and 2 (QFX5200 switches) or 4 (other switches) output queues for multidestination traffic (queues 8 through 11).
+Most QFX devices support 8 queues for unicast traffic (queues 0 through 7) and 4 output queues for multidestination traffic (queues 8 through 11).
 Forwarding classes mapped to unicast queues are associated with unicast traffic, and forwarding classes mapped to multidestination queues are associated with multidestination traffic.
 You cannot map unicast and multidestination traffic to the same queue.
 You cannot map a strict-high priority queue to a multidestination forwarding class because queues 8 through 11 do not support strict-high priority configuration.

 Default Forwarding Classes

-Table 1 shows the four default forwarding classes that apply to all switches but not NFX Series devices.
-Except on QFX10000, these forwarding classes apply to unicast traffic.
+Table 1 shows the four default forwarding classes that apply to all QFX devices.
 You can rename the forwarding classes.
 Assigning a new forwarding class name does not alter the default classification or scheduling applied to the queue that is mapped to that forwarding class.
 CoS configurations can be complex, so unless it is required by your scenario, we recommend that you use the default class names and queue number associations.

 Forwarding Class Name |